Teresita Fernández: Career

 In 2009 the Blanton Museum of Art at the University of Texas at Austin commissioned the large permanent work titled Stacked Waters that occupies the museum's Rapoport Atrium.
 Stacked Waters consists of 3,100 square feet of custom-cast acrylic that covers the walls in a striped pattern.
-The work's title alludes to artist Donald Judd's "stacked" sculptures—series of identical boxes installed vertically along wall surfaces—as well as to his sculptural explorations of box interiors.
+The work's title alludes to artist Donald Judd's "stacked" sculptures—a series of identical boxes installed vertically along wall surfaces—as well as to his sculptural explorations of box interiors.
 Fernández noticed how The Blanton's atrium functions like a box, and given its architectural nods to the arches of Roman baths and cisterns, she sought to fill its spatial volume with an illusion of water.

-Also in 2009, Fernández had a piece called "Starfield" made up of mirrored glass cubes on anodized aluminum in the AT&T Stadium in Arlington, Texas.
+Also in 2009, Fernández debuted the permanent, site-specific commission Blind Blue Landscape at the Benesse Art Site, Naoshima.
+The work consists of a collection of glass cubes, illustrating a reflective landscape.
+This work is on view at the Benesse House hotel complex.
+The artist also debuted a similar commissioned work called Starfield, made up of mirrored glass cubes on anodized aluminum in the AT&T Stadium in Arlington, Texas.